Meet our team…

 This is Super Laura she's originally from Colorado and landed in Portland via the Bay Area in 2007.
 She's been doing pole since 2018.
 She's been a personal trainer since 2012.
 That makes her uniquely qualified to teach our strength class Pole Strong, as well as teaches levels 1- 4 and doubles workshops.
 She is currently pole with a triples team.
 When she's not doing some form of pole or coaching, you can find her in search of the best soaking spot or spending time with her community.
 She's married to a wonderful artist and has a sweet dog called Sidney Lou.

-Devin (Naughty Side) (she/her) Social Media/Photography/Instructor @naughtyside.dance
+Devin (Naughty Side) (she/her) Graphic Design/Photography @naughtyside.dance

 Devin has been poling since 2017, training doubles since 2019, and she began training triples in 2023.
 She and her partner Laura (collectively Bruised Pair) cinched bronze at PSO Northwest for “Doubles/Group" in 2022.
 Devin is certified in beginner/intermediate Roller Pole™ instruction by the legendary Kylie J. (AU).
 She teaches roller pole workshops and co-teaches an intermediate doubles series.
 She loves conceptualizing new tricks.
 Devin also does pole photography and invented her own pole body grip formula: Peppermint Stick™ by Naughty Side™.
 Her dance philosophy is that the art form is vast, always growing, and there’s room for everyone to create, express, and find joy.

-Karla (she/her) Instructor @_bodyflow_
+Sherrilyn (she/her) Instructor

 Cat (she/her) Instructor @boobs.n.bruises